perses/examples-plugin/generation/README.md

 percli plugin build
 ```

-2. Make sure the perses configuration has the plugin development mode enabled:
+2. Make sure the perses configuration has the plugin development mode enabled.
+In the `<perses root>/dev/perses.yaml`.
 ```yaml
 plugin:
   enable_dev: true
 ```

-3. Start the local perses instance:
+3. Start the local perses instance, from the perses root directory:
 ```bash
 ./scripts/api_backend_dev.sh
 ```

-3. Start the plugin using `percli` to register the plugin with the local perses instance:
+4. Start the plugin using `percli` to register the plugin with the local perses instance:
 ```bash
 percli plugin start
 ```